lwittchen/lwittchen.github.io/index.md

 ## Education

-_2016/04 - present_ - Energy and Finance (M.Sc.) from University of Duisburg-Essen
+_2016/04 - 2018/12_ - Energy and Finance (M.Sc.) from University of Duisburg-Essen

 _2017/08 - 2017/12_ - Exchange Semester at the Norwegian School of Economics

 _2012/09 - 2016/03_ - Energiewirtschaft (B.Eng.) at University of Applied Science Dortmund

 * * *

-## Working Experience
+## Work Experience

-_2018/01 - present_ - E.ON Connecting Energies: Internship and working student in the Global Domain Flexibility (VPP)
+_2018/01 - 2018/06_ - E.ON Connecting Energies: Internship and working student in the Global Domain Flexibility (VPP)

 _2016/08 - 2017/07_ - University Duisburg-Essen: (Student) Research Assistant at the Chair for Energy Economics